Social enterprises in trades and maintenance

 Based in: Penrith, NSW

 About: yourtown Social Enterprises aim to tackle long-term youth unemployment and disadvantage by providing young people with paid work experience and training as a ‘stepping stone’ to open employment.
-It delivers landscaping, grounds maintenance and construction services and digital marketing to a broad range of customers across 4 states.
+It delivers landscaping, grounds maintenance, construction services and digital marketing to a broad range of customers across QLD and NSW.
 It has employed over 3000 young people over the past 20 years.
-Call Centre services available in 2024.

 Visit their website: http://www.yourtown.com.au/our-services/social-enterprises